Olmec colossal heads: Replicas

-Mexico donated a resin replica of an Olmec colossal head to Belgium; it is on display in the Art & History Museum in Brussels.
+Mexican Government of Veracruz donated a resin replica of an Olmec colossal head to Belgium; it is on display in the Tournay Solvay Park in Brussels.

 In February 2010, the Secretaría de Relaciones Exteriores (Secretariat of Foreign Affairs) announced that the Instituto Nacional de Antropología e Historia would be donating a replica Olmec colossal head to Ethiopia.
 It was placed in Plaza Mexico in Addis Ababa in May 2010 and is locally known as the "Mexican Warrior".
 Online conspiracy theory memes have surfaced claiming this is 'proof' of Africans arriving in the Americas before Columbus.

 In November 2017, President Enrique Peña Nieto donated a full-size replica of San Lorenzo Head 8 to the people of Belize.
 It was installed in Belmopan at the roundabout facing the Embassy of Mexico.